SzymonRojek/card-number-verification-JS/README.md

 </table>
 <br>

-After entering wrong characters and numbers, the user will receive a list of errors depends on the error:
+After entering wrong characters the user will receive a list of errors depends on the error:

-- Card Number is required!
+- Card Number is required
-- Please type only numbers!
-- Please write a proper length of the numbers!
+- Please write a proper length of the numbers
-- Luhn's algorithm does not point to the truth!
+- Luhn's algorithm does not point to the truth
-- The beginning of the bank card number is incorrect!

-I have decided to use default text input instead of type number because I wanted to write additional custom validation.
-Normally in the real application I would use type number because it includes built-in validation to reject non-numerical entries.
+- Card number is incorrect - only MasterCard, Visa or American Express are required",

 <br>